-You need to ensure that your work area is completely tidy and make sure your personal hygiene is of a high standard.
+You need to ensure that your work area is completely tidy and ensure your personal hygiene is of a high standard.

 Everything must be sanitised thoroughly, with isopropyl alcohol or meth’s, including all surfaces.

-Hopefully, you will have thought about the types of bottles you are going to use for your creations, we advise spraying the interior of your bottles with alcohol, ensuring you cover the inside.
+Hopefully, you will have thought about the types of bottles you will use for your creations; we advise spraying the interior of your bottles with alcohol, ensuring you cover the inside.

-Once you have washed the bottles and lids, thoroughly drain away any excess, then set the bottle upside down on the drainer, giving the alcohol time to fully evaporate.
+Once you have washed the bottles and lids, thoroughly drain away any excess, then set the bottle upside down on the drainer, giving the alcohol time to evaporate fully.

 Personal hygiene practices also include the tools you use, so be sure to sanitise them; wash them in hot soapy water and thoroughly rinse and allow them to dry and spray them with alcohol.

-It’s a good idea to sterilise your bottles and equipment the night before, you can do it in advance you just need to ensure they are sealed away tightly in a clean plastic bag, and that your tools can be wrapped in cling film.
+It’s a good idea to sterilise your bottles and equipment the night before; you can do it in advance you need to ensure they are sealed away tightly in a clean plastic bag, and that your tools can be wrapped in cling film.